twolodzko/twolodzko.github.io/_posts/2022-06-05-pipelines.md

 ## Pipelines in functional programming

-It is also popular in functional programming languages.
+Pipelines are also popular in functional programming languages.
 For example, [Haskell] uses syntax inspired by mathematical notation `(f . g)`.
 [OCaml] has the `|>` pipe operator defined as

 ```ocaml